AnujAgrawal7/avoidance/README.md

 ### Camera

-Both planners require a 3D point cloud of type `sensor_msgs::PointCloud2`.
+The planner require a 3D point cloud of type `sensor_msgs::PointCloud2`.
 Any camera that can provide such data is compatible.

 The officially supported camera is Intel Realsense D435.
 We recommend using Firmware version 5.9.13.0.
 The instructions on how to update the Firmware of the camera can be found [here](https://www.intel.com/content/www/us/en/support/articles/000028171/emerging-technologies/intel-realsense-technology.html)